Labelled Well Quasi Ordered Classes of Bounded Linear Clique-Width: -Interpretations and Monoids

 \subsection{Ordering Regular Monoid-Labelled Graphs}

-\AP In this section, we fix a finite monoid $M$, an \kl{edge selector} $P_{\text{edge}} \subseteq M^3$, and our goal is to understand what kind of orderings can be placed on the class of \kl{regular monoid-labelled graphs} $\RegMG{d}$, for a fixed $d$.
-Since $\RegMG{0}$ is a finite set, and because products of \kl{well-quasi-orderings} remain \kl{well-quasi-ordered}, the only difficulty lies in understanding how to provide an ordering on \kl{idempotent products} of graphs.
-Let us now introduce the main example of this section, that will illustrate the difficulties to overcome.
+\AP In this section, we fix a finite monoid $M$, an \kl{edge selector} $P_{\text{edge}} \subseteq M^3$, and our goal is to understand what kind of orderings can be placed on the class of \kl{regular monoid-labelled graphs} $\RegMG{d}$, for a fixed $d$, so that it is \kl{$\infty$-well-quasi-ordered}.
+Such an ordering can be introduced by induction on $d$.
+Since $\RegMG{0}$ is a finite set, it is always \kl{$\infty$-well-quasi-ordered}.
+For the inductive step, because finite products of \kl{well-quasi-orderings} remain \kl{well-quasi-ordered}, the only difficulty lies in understanding how to provide an ordering on \kl{idempotent products} of graphs.

 \AP We draw in \cref{idempotent-product-paths-disj:fig} two examples of \kl{idempotent products} of a repetition of a single \kl{monoid-labelled graphs} that \kl(mlg){evaluates} to the \kl{idempotent} monoid element $e$.
 In this diagram, we draw the edges in the \kl{monoid downcasting} of the resulting graph.
 Because the element $e$ is an \kl{idempotent}, the presence of an edge between two vertices $x$ and $y$ that are not in consecutive parts of the product only depends on the labels of $x$ and $y$, here we decided that this will always be a non-edge.
 On consecutive products, it can be that some edges are created, based on the specific choice of an \kl{edge selector} $P_{\text{edge}}$.
 On the left example, the class of graphs obtained by \kl{monoid downcasting} of the \kl{idempotent product} is a collection of disjoint paths, which is a \kl{$\infty$-well-quasi-ordered} class of graphs for the \kl{induced subgraph} relation.
 However, on the right example, the class of graphs obtained by \kl{monoid downcasting} of the \kl{idempotent product} contains arbitrarily long induced paths, and is therefore not \kl{$\infty$-well-quasi-ordered}.